xlwings/xlwings/docs/installation.rst

 This will store the license key under your ``xlwings.conf`` file in your home folder.
 Alternatively, you can also store the license key under an environment variable with the name ``XLWINGS_LICENSE_KEY``.

-xlwings PRO requires additionally the ``cryptography`` package which comes pre-installed with Anaconda.
-Otherwise, install it via pip or conda.
+xlwings PRO requires additionally the ``cryptography`` and ``Jinja2`` packages which come pre-installed with Anaconda.
+Otherwise, install them via pip or conda.

-With pip, you can also run ``pip install xlwings[pro]`` which will take care of the extra dependency for xlwings PRO.
+With pip, you can also run ``pip install xlwings[pro]`` which will take care of the extra dependencies for xlwings PRO.

 Dependencies
 ------------